Rush Limbaugh back in action here behind the Golden EIB microphone and the Limbaugh Institute for Advanced Conservative Studies.

 The Obama Motor Car Company.

-I keep getting, I must have had five of them this morning when I was checking emails from people whose I don't want to say life because that's that's going a bit far, but I mean a lot of their hard work was saved by Carbonite because they've backed up their hard drives.
+I keep getting, I must have had five of them this morning when I was checking emails from people whose I don't want to say life because that's going a bit far, but I mean, a lot of their hard work was saved by Carbonite because they've backed up their hard drives.

-You know, when you back up your hard drive with carbonite, it's off site, but it's online.
+You know, when you back up your hard drive with Carbonite, it's off-site, but it's online.

 It happens every time you're backing up.